misakidebugged/CovVaxine-Info/README.md

 ## What is CovVaxine Info?

-It basically a health app aimed to combat mis-information concerning COVID-19 Vaccines.
+It is basically a health app aimed to combat mis-information concerning COVID-19 Vaccines.
 It provides relevant information about each vaccine including their side-effects and dosage usage.

 Here is the general look of the app: